nexus-dock/nexus-dock.github.io/_docs/nx-cms.md

 - Your repository should not exceed 1GB in size.
 - Each file must not exceed 25MB; this limit is stretched to 50MB if you're using git commands.
-- Since Nexus CMS generates a website, a 2MB limit is implemented for video and audio files, 500KB for images.
+- Since Nexus CMS generates a website, a 2MB limit is implemented for media files.
+Images should not actually exceed 500KB.

 You are still free to store your media files on another server or platform, as long as you can provide a working direct access url.
 Nexus apps also support YouTube, Vimeo and Soundcloud urls.